List of The Sopranos characters: Jackie Aprile Jr.

 Giacomo Michael "Jackie" Aprile Jr. is played by Jason Cerbone.
 Jackie Jr. was born into a North Jersey mafia family in 1978 and raised in Lincoln Park, New Jersey.
 His father, Jackie Aprile Sr., was once the acting boss of the DiMeo crime family, and his uncle Richie Aprile was a longtime DiMeo capo.
 Jackie Jr. was a linebacker for his football team at Boonton High School and was selected for All-State.
 Despite attending Rutgers University, Jackie Jr. drifted towards a life of crime after his father's death, and he began helping his uncle Richie when Richie was released from prison.

 Jackie's mother Rosalie Aprile began a romantic relationship with Ralph Cifaretto, who became a mentor in Jackie's attempt to follow in his father's footsteps.
 Tony had been a close friend of Jackie Sr. and had promised to keep Jackie Jr. away from organized crime.
 Ralph's bad influence, Jackie Jr.'s own faults, and each of their perverse reaction to Tony's efforts to keep the kid out of the Mafia life propelled Jackie Jr. into a brief, humiliating and fatal criminal career.

 Jackie and his Rutgers fraternity brother Dino Zerilli began selling ecstasy to college kids.
 Jackie later planned the robbery of a Jewel-Amnesty International benefit concert at the Mason Gross School of the Arts at Rutgers and drove the getaway car for Christopher Moltisanti and Benny Fazio.
-While waiting in the car, Jackie urinated on himself.
+Tony is outraged that Chris involved Jackie Jr. and attempts to exclude his activites, as he is not "made for the life".
+Jackie Jr. has Matush deal drugs outside Adrianna's club, resulting in Matush being beaten and excluded.

 Jackie dated Tony's daughter, Meadow, and tried to maintain the appearance of a respectable college student while drifting further into the Mafia life.
 Tony began to see through Jackie's facade when Tony caught Jackie at the casino on Bloomfield Avenue in Bloomfield, New Jersey and then later at a strip club.
 Ralph gave Jackie Jr. a .38 revolver, which infuriated Tony, who beat Jackie up in the bathroom of the club after catching Jackie getting a lap dance.